What Is Thermal Transfer Printing? Process, Components, & Uses

 How Does a Thermal Transfer Printer Work?

 The thermal transfer printing process occurs when the elements within the thermal printhead produce heat that melts thermal transfer ribbon (TTR) ink.
 The melting process causes the ink to transfer onto the substrate to produce the desired image.
-The ink in the ribbon is usually made from wax, resin, or a wax-resin compound.
-The ribbon types should be chosen based on the project because they each produce a different print quality.
+The ink in the ribbon is made from wax, resin, or a wax-resin compound, and the type you choose affects both print quality and durability.
+Match the ribbon to how the label will be used:

-These units work quickly.
-They contain sensors that notify the internal computer when the TTR roll is out to help protect the printhead.
+These printers work quickly and contain sensors that notify the internal computer when the TTR roll is out to help protect the printhead.

 The main benefit of this printing method is the high-quality, durable images that result.
 However, the ribbons are one-time use only, which is where the direct thermal method gains an advantage.

-Here’s a bit more detail on how each of the thermal transfer printer components work, and the role they play in the imaging process.
+Here’s a bit more detail on how thermal transfer printer components work and the role they play in the imaging process.

 Components